Braddock Heights, Maryland: History

 Braddock Heights was one of the first modern planned communities in the United States, and custom housing development has continued since 1901.
 Braddock Heights is now known for its eclectic houses and its views of Frederick and the Monocacy and Middletown valleys.
 Following the end of World War II, and the decline of the amusement park, Braddock Heights' demographic changed from commercial summer boarding houses to that of an unincorporated community with permanent residents.

 Braddock Heights, similar to the other Maryland cottage parks of Pen Mar and Glen Echo, has evolved into an artisans' community.
 The Braddock Heights Community Association and the Braddock Heights Historical Society continue to maintain and hold public events at Braddock Heights Park.

 Braddock Heights was once home to the oldest roller rink in the United States, the Stargaze Skateway.
-It burned to the ground as the result of arson on August 18, 1998.
+The roller rink was restored in 1987, however, it burned to the ground as the result of arson on August 18, 1998.

 Braddock Heights is said to be the roost of the Snallygaster, a chimeric bird-like creature claimed to be responsible for the disappearance of livestock, and the occasional Middletown Valley resident, since the mid-18th century.